breadweb/imember/README.md

 ### TL;DR:

 This is a small .NET application that saves location and size of all open application windows and restores them when display settings change.
-It mimics the behavior you get for free with MacOS when displays disconnect and reconnect.
+It mimics the behavior you get for free with macOS when displays disconnect and reconnect.

 ![](https://github.com/breadweb/imember/blob/master/images/imember.png)